Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/implementing-webmentions-on-a-11ty-blog.md

 };
 ```

-A massive file, but basically it reads web mentions for the endpoint at:
+A massive file, but basically, it reads web mentions for the endpoint at:

 ```html
 https://webmention.io/api/mentions.jf2?domain=${domain}&token=${TOKEN}
 ```

 It will then merge them with our cache file.
-This function will run once we build our eleventy blog, so it's not realtime.
+This function will run once we build our eleventy blog, so it's not real-time.

-> To make it realtime, we can leverage other endpoints, but I won't go into that.
+> To make it real-time, we can leverage other endpoints, but I won't go into that.
 Find more on [Shawn's blog](https://www.swyx.io/writing/clientside-webmentions/)

 By making this data file, we can access a variable called `{{ webmentions }}`.

 ## Step 5.
 Display Webmentions on our blog

-As mentioned we now have the `{{ webmentions }}` variable.
+We now have the `{{ webmentions }}` variable.

 And in my case, I want to split out the following elements from Webmentions: